avniproject/avni-docs-temp/test-prompts.md

 Group Affiliation concepts - Whenever automatic addition of a subject to a group is required Group Affiliation concept can be used.
 It provides the list of all the group subjects in the form and choosing any group will add that subject to that group when the form is saved.
 Encounter - Encounter concepts can be used to link an encounter to any form.
 Each Encounter concept can map to a single encounter type.
 It should also provide the scope to search that encounter.
 Also, name identifiers can be constructed by specifying the concepts used in the encounter form.
 Any form element using this concept can capture one or multiple encounters of the specified encounter type.

----
+# File:

-**Q: How can I configure skip logic between form fields?**
+## How can I configure skip logic between form fields?

-A:  Skip logic is implemented through rules in Avni.
+Skip logic is implemented through rules in Avni.
 Every field on the Form Designer has a "Rule" section.
 You can configure skip logic by adding the logic and then clicking on "Show/Hide question".

----
+# File:

-**Q: Can I do regex validations in Avni?**
+## Can I do regex validations in Avni?

-A:  Yes.
+Yes.
 Regular expression validations are available for Text concepts in Avni.
 When you choose a text concept for a question, you get to fill in two other fields - "Validation Regex" and "Validation Description Key".
 These allow you to enter the regex, and a description of the error message to show when the text does not match the regular expression

----
+# File:

-**Q: Can I make a form available only to specific user groups?**
+## Can I make a form available only to specific user groups?

-A:  Yes.
+Yes.
 You can make a form available only to specific user groups by adding the group(s) to the form's "User Group" section.
 The User Group section is available on the Admin section.

----
+# File:

-**Q: How do I configure a program with multiple stages?**
+## How do I configure a program with multiple stages?

-A:  Consider what data you need to collect in each stage of the program.
+Consider what data you need to collect in each stage of the program.
 Every stage is a different encounter type, and ia associated with a form.
 Encounter Type rules can be configured to ensure that only forms that are relevant at any point are shown in the app

----
+# File:

-**Q: How do I make a question appear only if another answer is “Yes”?**
+## How do I make a question appear only if another answer is “Yes”?

-A: This can be achieved by adding skip logic rule on the form fields
+This can be achieved by adding skip logic rule on the form fields

----
+# File:

-**Q: Can Avni support multi-language forms?**
+## Can Avni support multi-language forms?

-A: Yes.
+Yes.
 Avni can be rolled out in multiple languages at once.
 To have your app in multiple languages,
 1. Set up your language in Admin -> Languages
 2. Go to Translations and download translations.
 Make changes in the zip file as appropriate and upload the translations back into the system
 3. Usually an external tool like lokalise is used to add translations to the downloaded zip file

----
+# File:

-**Q: How do I mark a field as mandatory?**
+## How do I mark a field as mandatory?

-A: In the form designer, go to the field you want to mark as mandatory.
+In the form designer, go to the field you want to mark as mandatory.
 Check the box, and it will be shown as mandatory.
 Remember that a field is mandatory only if it is visible.
 If you have created a visibility rule through which your form field is not visible, then the mandatory field on it will not be respected.

----
+# File:

-**Q: Can I attach media (photos/audio) to a form in Avni?**
+## Can I attach media (photos/audio) to a form in Avni?

-A: Yes.
+Yes.
 Media concepts (image, video and audio) can be used to capture photos, videos, and audio in Avni.
 Choose the right data type to capture the media that you need

----
+# File:

-**Q: How do I configure a follow-up encounter?**
+## How do I configure a follow-up encounter?

-A:  You can create a follow-up by creating a new encounter type.
+You can create a follow-up by creating a new encounter type.
 If you want it to be scheduled at a particular point in time, it can be done through the Visit Schedule Rule.
 You can find the Visit Schedule rule in the "Rules" section of a form.
 You can navigate to the form either through the "Forms" section of the App Designer or through the "Encounter Types"/"Programs"/"Subject Types" section of the Admin section.

----
+# File:

-**Q: Can I edit a form after it has been deployed?**
+## Can I edit a form after it has been deployed?

-A:  Yes.
+Yes.
 You can edit a form after it has been deployed by going to the form either through the "Forms" section of the App Designer or through the "Encounter Types"/"Programs"/"Subject Types" section of the Admin section.
 Any changes you make will be available to users once they sync the app.
 Older filled forms will still have any questions you delete, but they cannot be modified anymore.

----
+# File:

-**Q: How do I duplicate an existing form configuration?**
+## How do I duplicate an existing form configuration?

-A:  In the Forms section, a form has a "Clone form" option.
+In the Forms section, a form has a "Clone form" option.
 This can be used to duplicate an existing form.

----
+# File:

-**Q: How can I make a numeric field accept only integers?**
+## How can I make a numeric field accept only integers?

-A: By applying a validation rule on that particular numeric field
+By applying a validation rule on that particular numeric field

----
+# File:

-**Q: How do I configure a calculated field in Avni?**
+## How do I configure a calculated field in Avni?

-A: For a calculated field, a javacript snippet needs to written, sharing sample -
+For a calculated field, a javacript snippet needs to written, sharing sample -

----
+# File:

+##

+use strict';
+({params, imports}) => {
+    const programEncounter = params.entity;
+    const individual = programEncounter.programEnrolment.individual;
+    const moment = imports.moment;
+    const formElement = params.formElement;
+    const _ = imports.lodash;
+    let visibility = true;
+    let value = null;
+    let answersToSkip = [];
+    let validationErrors = [];

+    const totalParticipants = individual.getGroupSubjects();

+    const participants = programEncounter.getObservationReadableValue("d81c0be9-77fb-4673-af36-4b28773a6378");

+    if(participants && participants.length > 0) value = totalParticipants.length - participants.length;
+    else value = totalParticipants.length;

+    return new imports.rulesConfig.FormElementStatus(formElement.uuid, visibility, value, answersToSkip, validationErrors);
+};

+# File:

-**Q: Can I limit form access based on user roles?**
+## Can I limit form access based on user roles?

-A: Yes, form access can be configured on basis of the user's role.
+Yes, form access can be configured on basis of the user's role.
 Under Webapp >> User groups >> Select the user group >> Permissions
 Under permissions tab there will be different permissions for each entity in Avni, based on requirement it can be configured

----
+# File:

-**Q: What’s the difference between subject, program, and encounter?**
+## What’s the difference between subject, program, and encounter?

-A: A Subject is the base entity for which data is collected.
+A Subject is the base entity for which data is collected.
 A subject can be a person, a household, a class, or even non-human entities like a waterbody or a toilet.

 A Program is used to monitor a subject over a defined period.